ClickHouse/ClickHouse/docs/en/operations/performance/sampling_query_profiler.md

 - Use the `addressToLine`, `addressToSymbol` and `demangle` [introspection functions](../../query_language/functions/introspection.md) to get function names and their positions in ClickHouse code.
 To get a profile for some query, you need to aggregate data from the `trace_log` table.
 You can aggregate data by individual functions or by the whole stack traces.

-If you need to visualize `trace_log` info, try [flamegraph](../../interfaces/third-party/gui/#clickhouse-flamegraph).
+If you need to visualize `trace_log` info, try [flamegraph](../../interfaces/third-party/gui/#clickhouse-flamegraph) and [speedscope](https://github.com/laplab/clickhouse-speedscope).

 ## Example

 In this example we:

-- Filtering `trace_log` data by a query identifier and a current date.
+- Filtering `trace_log` data by a query identifier and current date.
-- Counting the same traces.
+- Aggregating by stack trace.
-- Using introspection functions, we getting a representation which consists of:
+- Using introspection functions, we will get a report of:

     - Names of symbols and corresponding source code functions.
-    - Positions of these functions in a code (a file name and a line number).
+    - Source code locations of these functions.

 ```sql
 SELECT